seek-oss/gradle-aws-plugin/README.md

 # AWS Plugin for Gradle
-This plugin provides a means of orchestrating the provisioning of AWS infrastructure and managing configuration parameters across environments.
+This plugin provides a means of orchestrating the provisioning of AWS infrastructure and managing configuration parameters across environments..

 ## Table of Contents